kak2008/Promotional-Card/README.md

 This app has two view controllers:
 - __Promotions List View Controller__: - This view controller shows list of promotional cards.

-- __Promotion card details View Controller__: - This view controller
+- __Promotion card details View Controller__: - This view controller contains promotion card image and details.
+Promotional card offer link will be provided in view.

 - Application uses UIKit.